jofpin/trape/README.md

   ---  **INJECT JS:** You keep the JavaScript code running free in real time, so you can manage the execution of a **keylogger** or your own custom functions in JS which will be reflected in the target's browser.

-  ---   **SPEECH:** A process of audio creation is maintained which is played in the browser of the objective, by means of this you can execute personalized messages in different voices with languages in Spanish and English.
+  ---   **SPEECH:** A process of audio creation is maintained which is played in the browser of the target, by means of this you can execute personalized messages in different voices with languages in Spanish and English.

-* **PUBLIC NETWORK TUNNEL:** Trape has its own **API** that is linked to [ngrok.com](https://ngrok.com) to allow the automatic management of public network tunnels; By this you can publish your content of trape server executed locally to the Internet, to manage hooks or public attacks.
+* **PUBLIC NETWORK TUNNEL:** Trape has its own **API** that is linked to [ngrok.com](https://ngrok.com) to allow the automatic management of public network tunnels; So you can publish the content of your trape server which is executed locally to the Internet, to manage hooks or public attacks.

 ![](https://lh5.googleusercontent.com/_f3zaCeZya_5AKaCoaPexyJVpNA7fiRqYQ9WBRiGLsHcx1W5V61V-VENeIRF2QbqvpenyOJ1AYyreTmOr2MWbf9PYu4qXF-tbYWi7qp6ZWeOwvoG3LYUdpjp3pAK9mIAQZzPJwAO)